Chart Color Schemes

 Jamberoo is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

-Jamberoo's population showed lower cultural diversity, with 86.3% born in Australia, 92.1% being citizens, and 96.1% speaking English only at home.
-Christianity was the predominant religion, accounting for 55.6%.
-Notably, Judaism was overrepresented at 0.3%, compared to 0.1% regionally.
+Jamberoo's cultural diversity was found to be below average, with 86.3% of its population born in Australia, 92.1% being citizens, and 96.1% speaking English only at home.
+Christianity is the predominant religion in Jamberoo, accounting for 55.6% of its population.
+Notably, Judaism is overrepresented in Jamberoo compared to the rest of NSW, with 0.3% versus 0.1%.

 Frequently Asked Questions - Diversity